iza-institute-of-labor-economics/gettsim/docs/geps/gep-00.rst

   within 7 days from this email, then the GEP will be accepted; see GEP 0 for more details."

 ..
-For an example, see: https://mail.python.org/pipermail/numpy-discussion/2018-June/078345.html
+For an example, see: `Zulip`_ ....

-After you send the email, you should make sure to link to the email thread from the ``Discussion`` section of the GEP, so that people can find it later.
+After you send the message, you should make sure to link to the message thread from the ``Discussion`` section of the GEP, so that people can find it later.